-- I will Add all additives that have to be added by hand to truck mixers via the slump tower - ✓ I will Wear the correct PPE i.e. safety helmet, gloves, and safety glasses, if adding powders a dust mask minimum standard P3 filters - ✓ I will Observe manual handling guidance - ✓ I will Use two persons to ferry additives up steps of slump tower, loading head area or pass material up ladder of truck, where practical, to reduce fatigue.
-Take extra care with liquids - ✓ I will Take extra care in adverse weather conditions, i.e. strong winds etc, especially when adding powders - I will Dispose of all used bags, containers etc, in the correct designated area to avoid any environmental issues - I will Ensure any spillages are to cleared up immediately, refer to COSHH Manual and assess the hazards of the chemical/substance, and follow emergency procedures. - X I will not Carry buckets or bags of materials whilst climbing rear inspection ladder of mixer - X I will not Stand on top of slump tower, when vehicle is reversing up to tower - X I will not Move the vehicle from slump tower on completion until all personnel are clear of the area.
+- ✓ I will Add all additives that have to be added by hand to truck mixers via the inclined conveyor - ✓ I will Wear the correct PPE i.e. safety helmet, gloves, and safety glasses, if adding powders use a respirator with FFP3 rating - ✓ I will Observe manual handling guidance - ✓ I will Use two persons to ferry additives up steps of inclined conveyor, loading head area or pass material up ladder of truck, where practical, to reduce fatigue.
+Take extra care with liquids - ✓ I will Take extra care in adverse weather conditions, i.e. strong winds etc, especially when adding powders - I will Dispose of all used bags, containers etc, in the correct designated area to avoid any environmental issues - I will Ensure any spillages are to cleared up immediately, refer to COSHH Manual and assess the hazards of the chemical/substance, and follow emergency procedures. - X I will not Carry buckets or bags of materials whilst climbing rear inspection ladder of mixer - I will not Stand on top of inclined conveyor, when vehicle is reversing up to tower - ✗ I will not Move the vehicle from inclined conveyor on completion until all personnel are clear of the area.